pseusys/SilentiumMorseMessenger/README.md

 NB!
 If launched on emulator, application requires image with bundled Google Play Services.

+NB!
+Application instance should be added to Firebase Console for Google SignIn using.

 ### Instrumental Testing
 Additional file that has to be present for instrumental testing `./test.properties`
 It should have following structure: